InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

   <tr>
     <td>nbr</td>
     <td>integer</td>
-    <td>Reason for not bidding if applicable (see List: No-Bid Reason Codes).
+    <td>Reason for not bidding if applicable (see <a href="#list_nobidreasoncodes">List: No-Bid Reason Codes</a>).
 Note that while many exchanges prefer a simple HTTP 204 response to indicate a no-bid, responses indicating a reason code can be useful in debugging scenarios.</td>
   </tr>
   <tr>
     <td>cur</td>